The Aboriginal Memorial – 30th Anniversary

-The National Gallery is relocating The Aboriginal Memorial to the heart of the Gallery on Level 1.
-The relocation of The Aboriginal Memorial has been planned in close consultation with the Ramingining community and the Commissioning Curator of the work, Djon Mundine.
-The new presentation will return the work to its original rectangular format as per the artists’ intent.
+In June 2022 The Aboriginal Memorial reopened in a new location in the heart of the Gallery on Level 1.
+The relocation was planned in close consultation with the Ramingining community and the Commissioning Curator of the work, Djon Mundine.
+The new presentation returns the work to its original rectangular format as per the artists’ intent.